 However, there are still challenges that women face in the aviation industry in India, such as discrimination and a lack of work-life balance.
 Despite these challenges, the future looks promising for female commercial pilots in the South Asian country, and it is likely that the industry will continue to become more diverse and inclusive in the years to come.

 Air India has around 200 female pilots, making up over 40% of their workforce and 15% of their cockpit crew.
 IX and I5, both subsidiaries of AI, have a combined total of 97 female pilots.
-Further, AI has operated 40 flights with all-female crews across domestic and international destinations, while IX is running 10 international flights to the Gulf region and I5 has flown over 40 flights within India.
+Further, AI has operated 40 flights with all-female crews across domestic and international destinations, while IX is running 10 international flights to the Gulf region, and I5 has flown over 40 flights within India.

 Flying clubs around the globe are witnessing more female students than ever before.
-The FAA states more than 12% of flying trainees are now female in the USA, and in India, that figure is doubled.
+The FAA states more than 12% of flying trainees are now female in the USA, and in India, that figure has doubled.

-If we see the report by ISA21, there is more gender diversity in STEM-based fields than in aviation which constitutes 6% of female pilots.
-Likewise, 44% of doctors, 33% of Astronauts, 29% of scientists, and 21% of engineers are women in these fields.
+If we see the report by ISA21, there is more gender diversity in STEM-based fields than in aviation, which constitutes 6% of female pilots.
+Likewise, 44% of doctors, 33% of astronauts, 29% of scientists, and 21% of engineers are women in these fields.

 Governments and institutions will need to strive to promote gender diversity in the aviation industry.
 With the support of all industry players, the number of female pilots can increase in the coming years.

 Do you think we will have more gender diversity in the aviation industry?
 Let us know in the comments sections of our social media channels.

 Feature Image: Air India Pilots.
 Photo: Star Alliance